UFC Fight Night odds, props, card: Moreno vs. Kavanagh picks, predictions from 10,000 model simulations

 One of the model's top UFC Fight Night picks: It is backing Over 1.5 rounds (+3.8% edge) in the middleweight bout of Ryan Gandra vs. Jose Daniel Medina, which returns +100.
 Gandra has fought just twice since late 2023, so he's likely to be a bit cautious early on in getting reacclimated to the Octagon.
 Meanwhile, Medina has seen three of his last five bouts not only go Over 1.5 rounds, but they all went to the judges scorecards as they went the full allotment of time.

-"The model sees a 75 percent decision rate with just a 25 percent finish probability and a 2.60 round average fight length.
+"The model sees a 75% decision rate with just a 25% finish probability and a 2.60 round average fight length.
 Stylistically this should extend," McClure told SportsLine.
 See who else to back here.

 You can make this pick at FanDuel, where new users can also check out the latest FanDuel promo code and get $100 in bonus bets instantly at FanDuel if your first $5+ bet wins.